 The first meeting is for the parents and the student.
 During that meeting, the student is assured that the program is about them.
 It’s not about their parents or somebody else.
 He tells the student, “We’re going to uncover and peel back the onion as to what you do really, really well.”

 Greg and Beth explain that this is a step-by-step process.
-The videos are all short two-and-a-half-minute segments they can do on their phone.
+The videos are all short two-and-a-half-minute segments a student can do on their phone.
 Afterward, they’ll go to their workbook, which is also mobile-optimized.

-The College Flight Plan program helps a teenager figure out what they’re uniquely capable of doing.
+The College Flight Plan program helps teenagers figure out what they’re uniquely capable of doing.

 Greg says, in the first meeting, students are like, “Yeah, yeah, whatever.”